JohnComonitski/team-joint/README.md

 secure.

 ## Networking
 The device requires wifi to set the internal clock.
+If there is no internet connection available, the time will be set to 1/1/1970.
 Networks can be added in the config.json

 ## Data Collection Speed
 The number of measurements per second can be adjusted by altering the